exoplatform/exo-documentation/docs/Administration.rst

 - title
 - description

-The table will display only domains containing characters typed.
+Search results contain only the domains having in their title or description the typed characters.

 .. note:: If no results found, the *Empty Table* information will display.